wiseman/java-mode-s-beast/README.md

 gradle check
 ```

-To upload to OSSRH/Central Repository:
+To publish to OSSRH/Central Repository:

 ```
 gradle uploadArchives